apache/beam/website/www/site/content/en/documentation/ml/preprocess-data.md

 ## I/O requirements {#io}

--   Input to the `MLTransform` class must be in one of the following formats:
+-   Input to the `MLTransform` class must be a dictionary.
-    -   A `dict` of `str`
-        -   Primitive types
-        -   List of primitive types
-        -   NumPy arrays
--   `MLTransform` outputs a Beam `Row` object with NumPy arrays.
+-   `MLTransform` outputs a Beam `Row` object with transformed elements.
 -   The output `PCollection` is a schema `PCollection`.
 The output schema contains the transformed columns.